user1342/Awesome-Android-Reverse-Engineering/README.md

 ### Decompilers
 - [JADX](https://github.com/skylot/jadx "JADX") - An open-source tool for decompiling and analysing Android APK files into Java source code for reverse engineering and analysis.
-- [Procyon](https://github.com/mstrobel/procyon "Procyon") - An open-source Java decompiler that can decompile Android APK files into readable Java source code for reverse engineering and analysis.
+- [Procyon](https://github.com/mstrobel/procyon "Procyon") - Procyon is a suite of Java metaprogramming tools, including a rich reflection API, a LINQ-inspired expression tree API for runtime code generation, and a Java decompiler.
 - [Cfr](https://github.com/leibnitz27/cfr "Cfr") - An open-source Java decompiler that supports decompilation of Android APK files into Java source code, including support for newer Java language features.
-- [FernFlower](https://github.com/fesh0r/fernflower "FernFlower") - An open-source Java decompiler that supports decompilation of Android APK files into Java source code, including support for deobfuscation and other advanced features.
+- [FernFlower](https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine "FernFlower") - Fernflower is the first actually working analytical decompiler for Java and probably for a high-level programming language in general.
 - [Apktool](https://ibotpeaches.github.io/Apktool/ "Apktool") - A popular open-source tool for decompiling and recompiling Android APK files.
 - [DEX2JAR](https://github.com/pxb1988/dex2jar "DEX2JAR") - A tool for converting Android DEX files to JAR files, which can be further analysed using Java decompilers.
 - [JDGui](http://java-decompiler.github.io/) - JD-GUI is a standalone graphical utility that displays Java source codes of “.class” files.